 Catwork evolved into a sanctuary

 After a couple of years, the emphasis of our activities changed; our homing activities diminished as there are a variety of other organisations carrying out that function.
 We became concentrated on the long stay hospice and sanctuary work.
-This came about for a number of reasons, but mainly because we found that there are cats which, for a variety of reasons, are not easily rehomed.
-These also seem to be the cats which are not readily accepted by the other, mainstream, organisations, so we felt that we should try to provide the sanctuary they deserve.
+This came about for a number of reasons, but mainly because we found that there are cats who, for a variety of reasons, are not easily rehomed.
+These also seem to be the cats who are not readily accepted by the other, mainstream, organisations, so we felt that we should try to provide the sanctuary they deserve.

 We seem to have developed a speciality in cats with FIV (Feline Immunodeficiency Virus) which is a much misunderstood virus, many cats being unnecessarily euthanased due to over-reactions from a lack of understanding.
 We have also been asked to help a number of cats with the FeLV virus (leukaemia), as well as a few with psychological problems rather than specific medical problems.
 All these cats fall into the general term "special needs".

 The sanctuary has evolved slowly over the years, it started with a single timber chalet with small run around it in 1995, and has grown constantly ever since!

 As new cats arrived, they needed more and better accommodation and facilities, so we adapted and extended what we had to make it work for the next arrival - this happened over and over again!

 We had no 'great plan' when we started, in fact we had no idea what would develop, we were too busy coping with the next request for help.
 In fact, nothing was planned at all, we would never have imagined it would end up as it has - it just happened!

 All these years later we have completely covered our fairly large garden in accommodation, chalets and spaces for the cats in our care.